“Soon, bold Rye Whiskey became synonymous with Maryland”

 A Bit About Our Rye Whiskey…

-We are proud to call Baltimore our home and since April 2017, have been distilling and aging our proprietary straight rye whiskey from our distillery on Baltimore’s waterfront.
+We are proud to call Baltimore our home and since April 2017, have been distilling and aging our proprietary straight rye whiskey here in Maryland at our distillery on Baltimore’s waterfront.
 It takes 4 years to get to the perfect taste so stay tuned!

-But we wanted to share our Maryland-style rye whiskey before our distillery was built.
-So we asked our friends in Indiana to distill our two different proprietary mash bills for us.
+Knowing how long it takes to build a distillery, in 2013 we asked our friends in Indiana to distill two different mash bills for us.
 They make great whiskies out there and we couldn’t be prouder of the product.
-Once the whiskey is aged, it’s shipped to our Maryland distillery in barrels and our distilling team proofs it with Sagamore Farm spring water, before hand-bottling and labeling each one.
+Once the whiskey is aged, our barrels are shipped to our Maryland distillery where our distilling team blends and proofs the whiskey with Sagamore Farm spring water, before hand-bottling and labeling each one.

 But what is Maryland-style rye whiskey?